 - Keep this page in your binder and have it with you throughout the year. - Be ready to take risks.
 We're all going to be wrong at some point this semester, and likely at multiple points.
 Let's grow from that. - Your grade will be based on the standards related to this course alone.
-Formative assessments, which are practice-based, will not be graded. - The Mock and Thematic Units represent 20% of your overall grade 1st semester, and 15% 2nd semester. - Performance Task 1 (PT1) consists of an individual report, a team multimedia presentation based on your collective inquiry.
-Semester 1 will end with that presentation. - PT1 represents 70% of your 1st semester grade.
-PT1 will be assessed by your instructor and represent 20% of your College Board AP Seminar score. - PT 2 consists of an individual written argument using sources provided by the College Board along with an individual presentation and oral defense based on your own inquiry. - PT 2 represents 45% of you 2nd semester grade.
-It will be assessed by your instructor, and will cover 35% of your College Board AP Seminar score. - Your End of Course exam will represent 30% of your 2nd semester grade, but it will be a mock up of the assessment you will be taking with the College Board on May 7th.
-It constitutes 45% of your College Board AP Seminar score.
+Formative assessments, which are practice-based, will not be graded. - The Mock Performance Task Units represent 50% of your overall grade 1st semester, and 35% 2nd semester. - Performance Task 1 (PT1) consists of an individual report (IRR), a team multimedia presentation (TMP) based on your collective inquiry.
+Semester 1 will end with that presentation. - PT1 represents 20% of your College Board AP Seminar score, but your reflections and your OSAs are what will serve as your most essential pieces for your grades in the class. - PT 2 consists of an individual written argument (IWA) using sources provided by the College Board along with an individual presentation (IMP) and oral defense (OD) based on your own inquiry. - PT 2 represents 35% of your College Board AP Seminar score, but your reflections and your OSAs are what will serve as your most essential pieces for your grades in the class. - Your Mock End of Course exams will represent 35% of your final grade both semesters. - The EOC is made up of 2 parts; the first is an argument analysis piece, and the second is a written argument of your own using some of the stimulus sources provided to you from a set of 4 documents. - It constitutes 45% of your College Board AP Seminar score.
 It also represents the last 2 of the 6 assessments that cover your composite AP Seminar score. - Retakes (on summative assessments) are an integral part of the class.
 Take advantage of them and build your proficiency in all the required standards.
-Retakes will be offered on Wednesdays during B Lunch or before school at 7:30. - The work will largely consist of preparing for the performance tasks.
-Some of that will need to be done outside of class, but I will provide extensive time in class as well to prepare. - Some projects are group projects, so please be ready to work as part of a diverse team. - Class assignments and some course material will be posted on Google Classroom, but many more resources beyond these to help better prepare you will be on the class website found here. - Late work will not be accepted without a completed Late/Incomplete form attached.
-You can find the Late Forms on my website on the left-hand side under General Resources, or on Google Classroom. - I do not accept Late Work for OSAs.
-OSAs represent 10% of your grade 1st and 2nd semester. - Please check your student email, and Google Classroom each evening.
+Retakes will be offered on Wednesdays during A Lunch or before school at 7:30. - The work will largely consist of preparing for the performance tasks.
+Some of that will need to be done outside of class, but I will provide extensive time in class as well to prepare. - Some projects are group projects, so please be ready to work as part of a diverse team. - Class assignments and some course material will be posted on Google Classroom, but many more resources beyond these to help better prepare you will be on the class website found here.. - Late work will not be accepted without a completed Late/Incomplete form.
+You can find the Late Forms in Google Classroom.
+You get 3 per semester. - I do not accept Late Work for OSAs.
+OSAs represent 15% of your grade 1st and 2nd semester. - Please check your student email, and Google Classroom each evening.
 I also send messages through Remind frequently. - Remember above all, that I am your advocate here, but in order to fight for you, I need you to be open with me about how I can best do that.
 We're part of a team.